-As a result of "upping the ante," the United States alone has seen 125 hazing deaths since 1838.
+Hazing sure seems outdated in today's ultra-PC age, but the United States alone has seen more than 125 hazing deaths since 1838.
 Of those deaths, 25 percent occurred in the 2000s and 2010s alone, which should give you a sense of just how bad hazing rituals have gotten in recent years.

-But it's a far cry from the most awful cases of hazing to date.
+But the sad hazing death of Piazza is hardly an isolated incident.
 Here's a look at some of the worst instances of hazing, listed from least to most horrifying.
 Read on only if you have a strong stomach.

 Britteny Starling, former pledge of the Zeta Phi Beta sorority at University of California, Berkeley, said she was forced to act as a human mop and garbage can, cleaning up juice from the floor and collecting garbage from the other girls using just her hands and pockets.
 Then she and the other pledges were made to stay awake all night without being allowed to use the bathroom.
 They were also forced to stay standing, and when Starling's leg gave out, a sister hit her in the ankle, injuring her severely.
 She later sued the sorority, which was later shut down.
 At least that's sort of a win, right?

-This case of branding, in my opinion, outdoes the recent Dartmouth one.
 A drunk Kappa Sigma pledge was branded with the frat's Greek letters by his brothers using a hot iron hanger.
 He apparently passed out in the process, which gave his brothers incentive to brand him further.
 He woke up with both Kappa Sigma letters on his butt as well as the sorority Tri Delta's letters.
-While it sounds funny, he ended up with third-degree burns, which took six surgeries to heal.
+He ended up with third-degree burns, which took six surgeries to heal.

 In 2008 at Penn State Altoona, sorority pledge Joanne told ABC news she was forced to stand facing a concrete wall with the other pledges, and if any of them moved an inch, their face would be slammed into it.
 They were also apparently forced to scrub the floors using only their fingernails and to drink water that she described as "pitch black."
 While the college website has strict rules against hazing, the offending sorority was left unpunished, and Joanne continued to receive harassing emails, phone calls and messages throughout her time at Penn State.
 Such emotional scars take much longer to heal than physical ones.